Easy to Difficult Bible Trivia Quiz

 Answer A: Jezebel.

-The wicked Jezebel had Naboth killed so that evil King Ahab could take his vineyard.
+So the wicked Jezebel made false witness against Naboth to have him killed so that evil King Ahab could take his vineyard.

 1 Kings 21.